Maine Medical Center

 Outpatient Pulmonary Rehabilitation

-Fellows rotate on the outpatient Pulmonary Rehabilitation Service during their third fellowship year.
-The principal training site for this rotation is the New England Rehabilitation Hospital at the Brighton Medical Campus of MMC.
-Fellows assigned to this clinical service will be active participants in the Outpatient Pulmonary Rehabilitation Program, responsible for learning competency in pulmonary rehabilitation principles and practice.
+Fellows rotate on the outpatient pulmonary rehabilitation service during their third fellowship year.
+The principal training site for this rotation is the New England Rehabilitation Hospital on the MaineHealth Brighton Campus.
+Fellows assigned to this clinical service will be active participants in the outpatient pulmonary rehabilitation program, responsible for learning competency in pulmonary rehabilitation principles and practice.

 Pulmonary Function Laboratory